An H$\alpha$/X-ray orphan cloud as a signpost of the intracluster medium clumping: Discussion

-The models of photoionization from hot ICM \citep{1990ApJ...360L..15V,1991ApJ...381..361D,1994ApJS...95...87V} also have difficulty accounting for the observed emission-line flux ratios, especially the \OIII/H$\beta$ flux ratios. \cite{2009MNRAS.392.1475F} proposed collisional ionization (by cosmic rays and dissipation of magnetohydrodynamic wave energy) to explain the filament emission in galaxy clusters.
+The models of photoionization from the hot ICM \citep{1990ApJ...360L..15V,1991ApJ...381..361D} also have difficulty accounting for the observed emission-line flux ratios, especially the \OIII/H$\beta$ flux ratios. \cite{2021arXiv210303147C} particularly used $kT \sim$ 1 keV plasma as the ionizing source in an RPS galaxy from GASP, but with the similar issues as before, also because the ionization parameter needs to be sufficiently large enough to account for the bulk of the observed optical line emission (or the line ratios are not the only constraints). \cite{2009MNRAS.392.1475F} proposed collisional ionization (by cosmic rays and dissipation of magnetohydrodynamic wave energy) to explain the filament emission in galaxy clusters.
 While the predicted \NII/H$\alpha$, \SII/H$\alpha$, and \OI/H$\alpha$ are close to our observational results, the \OIII/H$\beta$ flux ratios are still under-predicted by at least two orders of magnitude.
 Further development of models and multi-wavelength diagnostics (i.e. infrared and ultraviolet lines) may help to explore the excitation mechanism of the LI(N)ER-like emission in A1367 OC.

 While the metallicity of the warm, ionized gas would provide important information on its parent, the unclear ionization mechanism prevents a robust estimate of the metallicity.
 If we simply adopt the diagnostics for \hii\ regions, the derived metallicity is log(O/H) + 12 = 8.5 - 8.9 from the \NII $\lambda$6584 / \SII $\lambda\lambda$ 6716, 6731 and the \NII $\lambda$6584 / H$\alpha$ ratios, with the diagnostics derived by \cite{2002ApJS..142...35K}.
 This about solar metallicity would imply a massive parent for the OC.
 For the only \hii\ region candidate, the same diagnostics result in a metallicity of 8.6 - 8.8, consistent with the above estimate.